Questions and Answers

 This discovery is rapidly approaching; the empirical data supporting it are becoming overwhelming, and the longstanding scientific bias against acknowledging these remarkable data and their implications is steadily eroding.
 As scientist Erwin Laszlo put it, “Our consciousness does not end with the demise of the body; it continues to exist in another dimension of the cosmos.”

 From one perspective, this will be a watershed breakthrough for science.
 It will help break today’s science free from the narrow confines of its current limited materialist paradigm, and could well precipitate a full-blown scientific revolution.

-From another perspective, this discovery will mean that science is finally catching up with the most basic spiritual teaching, known to mystics for millennia, that the person does not die when the body dies.
-This is expressed, for example, at the beginning of Chapter 2 of the Bhagavad Gita, written some 2,500 years ago.
-And there are another sixteen chapters in this scripture about which today’s mainstream science still knows virtually nothing.
-In this sense we may observe that in terms of spirituality and consciousness, science today is about 2,500 years behind mysticism, but is slowly catching up.
+From another perspective, this discovery will mean that science is finally starting to catch up with the most basic spiritual teaching, known to mystics for millennia, that the person does not die when the body dies.
+This is proclaimed, for example, at the beginning of Chapter 2 in the Bhagavad Gita, written some 2,500 years ago.
+And there are another sixteen chapters that follow, about which today’s mainstream science still knows virtually nothing.
+In this sense we may observe that in terms of spirituality and consciousness, science today is approximately 2,500 years behind mysticism, but is slowly catching up.